Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Tim Goodnow

-Thank you, Trip and thank you all for joining us.
+Thank you, [Trip] [ph] and thank you all for joining us.
 Before starting our review, our thoughts are with everyone that's been affected by COVID-19 virus and the resulting economic impact.
 We at Senseonics would like to express our deep gratitude to all members of the health care system, especially the frontline providers treating the important needs of our users, who have also been impacted by the pandemic.

 As we announced in the last week of March, we have responded to the current environment and the company's financial challenges in several ways, culminating in this decision to explore strategic alternatives to enhance stakeholder value.